A discontinuous Galerkin approach for atmospheric flows with implicit condensation: Governing Equations

-with the gas constants $R_d, R_v$ for dry air and water vapour, respectively, and the temperature $T$.
-The temperature can be recovered from the equation for the total energy density
+with the gas constants $R_d, R_v$ for dry air and water vapour, respectively.
+The temperature can be recovered from the equation for the sum of the internal and kinetic energy densities

+where $c_{vd}, c_{vv}$ are the specific heats of dry air and water vapour, both at constant volume, respectively, while $c_l$ is the specific heat of liquid water at the reference temperature.
+The constant $\Lref$ is the latent heat of vaporization at the reference temperature.
+The values used for these quantities are summarized in the appendix in \Cref{tab.parameters}.
 Finally, we note that while this form of the equations is rarely used for atmospheric modelling, it is the form that best lends itself to a discontinuous Galerkin discretisation.
 We refer to \cite{GR08} for an overview of other common forms of the equations used in mesoscale atmospheric modelling.